The application will consist of:

 - Cover letter, including a proposed start date

 - Statement (2-4 pages) describing in detail how the applicant’s academic, employment, personal experience, achievements, and career goals demonstrate commitment to the program objectives

 - A research proposal for the Fellowship year (3-5 pages)

 - At least three letters of recommendation from faculty outside Northeastern

 - Letter(s) of commitment from Northeastern University faculty member(s) who will serve as mentors and hosts.
 As an applicant, you can identify and contact Northeastern faculty members and request a letter of commitment or contact the Associate Dean of Academic Affairs in the college and express your interest in the fellowship.
 The Associate Dean will work with you to identify a potential faculty mentor.
 See the description below for more information regarding letters of commitment.

-Applicants are asked to submit all materials online through the Northeastern Human Resources application system with letters of commitment sent directly to Erinn Taylor de Barroso, Assistant Director ADVANCE, firstname.lastname@example.org.
+Applicants are asked to submit items 1-4 as a single file through the Northeastern Human Resources application system.
+Letters of recommendation and letters of commitment can be sent directly to firstname.lastname@example.org.
 Incomplete submissions will not be reviewed.